ubi-for-the-uk/ubi-blog/content/blog/populism/index.md

----
-title: The Future Of Populism : A Revolt Againat Job Creation
-date: 2020-03-02
-published: true
----

 ## Shout Outs

 I would like to begin this post, and the blog as a whole, with a shout-out to my 2000th Twitter follower.
 A user with the handle [math_hatter](https://twitter.com/math_hatter).